aws-amplify/docs/cli-toolchain/quickstart.md

 #### Adding a Lambda Trigger

+Lambda triggers are useful for adding functionality during certain lifecycles of the user registration and sign-in process of your application.
+Amplify ships common triggers which you can enable and modify (if necessary) through a few simple questions.
+Alternatively, you can build your own auth challenges manually.

 There are two ways to setup Lambda Triggers for your Cognito User Pool.

 1. In the default Auth CLI workflow, you will be presented with a list of Lambda Trigger templates if you opt to configure advanced settings: